 Yayasan Tan Sri Lee Shin Cheng is a keen supporter of the integration of STEM into students’ education.
 Read more here on our initiatives to promote STEM.

 Building of Schools

 Our educational assistance includes the funding of schools in the construction of new buildings in accommodating a more comfortable study environment for the students.
 SJK(C) Shin Cheng (formerly SJK(C) Harcroft) is our very own funded school situated in our township of Bandar Puchong Jaya.
+The school has 3 blocks including a science lab, library, music room, a basketball court and a multipurpose hall which accommodates 1,980 students and 89 teachers.
 We have also funded, amongst other schools, a substantial part of the new block and hostel in Kuen Cheng High School.
-We have disbursed nearly RM20 million to the building of schools since 2000.
+We have disbursed nearly RM23 million to the building of schools since 2000.

 Malaysian Collective Impact Initiative (MCII)